taylorryanbell/data-eng-final/README.md

   - Your pipeline should then merge data from the input tables to create the following tables
     -  cust_tier_code-sku-total_no_of_product_views
-        - The data in this table should be the result of grouping all of the records from the ```b2e-data-eng-final.input.product_views``` table by the customers's tier code, the products sku, and the count of records that match the tier code and sku combination.
+        - The data in this table should be the result of grouping all of the records from the ```b2e-data-eng-final.input.product_views``` table by the customers' tier code, the products SKU, and the count of records that match the tier code and SKU combination.
     - cust_tier_code-sku-total_sales_amount
-      - This data in this table should be the result of grouping all of the records from the ```b2e-data-eng-final.input.orders``` table by the customers's tier code, the products sku, and the sum of the order amount for records that match the tier code and sku combination.
+      - This data in this table should be the result of grouping all of the records from the ```b2e-data-eng-final.input.orders``` table by the customers' tier code, the products SKU, and the sum of the order amount for records that match the tier code and SKU combination.

 ## Report Details
+  - Your report should include the following elements
+   - A sum of all product views
+   - A sum of all sales
+   - A sum of free tier customer's product views
+   - A sum of free tier customer's sales
+   - A sum of paid tier customer's product views
+   - A sum of paid tier customer's sales
+   - A column chart showing the free tier customer's product views and sales next to the paid tier customer's product views and sales
+   - A bar chart showing total sales for each SKU (sorted descending)
+   - A bar chart showing total sales for each SKU for free tier customers  (sorted descending)
+   - A bar chart showing total sales for each SKU for paid tier customers  (sorted descending)

+- Designing the layout and style of the report is up to you.
+Find the best way you can to display the requested data to make it readable and easy to digest.